-LF-FW - Fresh water
+LF-VM - Visions and management LF-FW - Fresh water

 Note to readers: This chapter combines the LF-VM and LF-FW provisions as notified.
 The numbering in this section reflects the notified numbering of the provisions so that it is clear that the provision has been moved rather than introduced as 'new'.
 The numbering will be corrected when the RPS is made operative.